Brismuth-Apps-LLC/www.bulktexterpro.com/docs/getting-started/updating-it.md

 If you have already installed Bulk Texter Pro via one of the official web store links, your browser should update to the latest version automatically within 24-48 hours.

-If you want your browser to update to the latest version sooner, you can try uninstalling and reinstalling Bulk Texter Pro.
-Be careful though - you may lose data within the Bulk Texter App by doing this.
+If you want your browser to immediately update to the latest version, you can go to chrome://extensions in your browser and click "Update" at the top left.

+## Release Notes

+#### v1.0.13 release notes
+- Bulk Texter Pro will now refresh the Google Voice page and continue with pending messages when an error occurs.
+Previously, if any message an error, the entire message batch would be halted.
+This should reduce the effort required when some messages have one-off errors.
+- Fixes some small bugs and edge cases